AusDTO/gov-au-ui-kit/README.md

 Look at an [example page showing the full framework](https://gov-au-ui-kit.apps.staging.digital.gov.au/).

-### Features
+### Features & browser support

 - Normalize (to make browsers render all elements more consistently).
 - Lightweight extensible grid framework with some good defaults.
 - Basic styling for content with some typographic defaults.
 - Basic styling for UI elements (e.g. `input`).
-- Progressively enhanced to provide core experiences across browsers.
-Users with current browsers get a better looking site.
-Users with older browsers still have an accessible experience.
 - UI components build on solid HTML foundation.
 If JavaScript fails users will still get a robust HTML foundation.
+- Progressively enhanced to provide core experiences across browsers.
+All users get critical information and an accessible site.
+Users with newer browsers get a better looking site.

 ## What this isn't